6 things to tell your editor before they start

 Do you need to follow a specific style (APA/Chicago/EU/United Nations/Australian/MLA, a custom style)?
 Do you have a dictionary you’d like the editor to follow?

-If you will use words that are specific to your field or not in regular dictionaries, it’s helpful to give a list with your preferred spellings (e.g., “tele-migration” vs. “telemigration”; “new build” vs. “newbuild”), including capitalizations (e.g., “Government vs. government).
+If you will use words that are specific to your field or not in regular dictionaries, give your preferred spellings, including capitalizations.
+For example:

-Also, if your manuscript contains hyperlinks, give instructions on how you want them formatted (e.g., as a linked text, like you see on a webpage?
-Or with the URL also in the text, as in a printed book?).
+Also, if your manuscript contains hyperlinks, give instructions on how you want them formatted.
+For example, do you want the text linked text, like you see on a webpage?
+Or should the URL be fully written out in the text, as in a printed book?

-If you don’t have a specific style, you could also provide a document as an example for the editor to follow.
+If you don’t have a specific style, you could also provide an example document for the editor to follow.

 ☑ File format: Track changes?
 Different format?